microsoft/react-native-windows/vnext/docs/NativeModules.md

 Native modules contain (or wrap) native code which can then be exposed to JS.
 To accomplish this in RNW, at a high level you must:

-1. Author a Windows Runtime Class which implements [Microsoft.ReactNative.INativeModule](../Microsoft.ReactNative/INativeModule.idl) and calls your native code.
+1. Author a class that calls your native code.
+2. Add custom attributes to your class:
+   1. `ReactModule` for the class.
+   2. `ReactMethod` or `ReactSyncMethod` for asynchronous or synchronous methods.
+   3. `ReactConstant` for fields that represent constants.
+   4. `ReactConstantProvider` for methods that provide a set of constants.
+   5. `ReactEvent` for fields or properties that represent events.
+3. Register your new native module in a package.
+A package is a public class that implements `INativeModulePackage` interface.
-2. Register your new `INativeModule` within the native code of your React Native host application.
+4. Add the package to your React Native application.
-3. Invoke your NativeModule from within your Raact Native JS code.
+5. Invoke your native module from within your React Native JS code.

-*Open Questions:*
-* How do native modules fire events into RN?
+As an alternative to using classes with attributes, we can add native module definitions directly in the React package.

-### Sample Native Module using Microsoft.ReactNative.Managed (recommended)
+### Sample Native Module using Microsoft.ReactNative.SharedManaged (recommended)

 #### 1. Authoring your Native Module